Ewskr0/Forkr/README.md

 ## Features

-This project allows you to search for images using the flickr API.
+This project allows you to search images using the flickr API.
-The infinite scroll is implemented that allows to load results to infinity.
+The infinite scroll is implemented that allows you to load results to infinity.
 2 filters are currently available:

 - Minimum size.